Rifle Garfield County Airport becomes possible focal point for economic development

 The Aspen Institute is currently seeking feedback from Rifle city leaders on whether they think using the Rifle Garfield County Airport as an attractive lure for spurring new industry and commerce is viable.

-Aspen Institute Director of Community Engagement Evan Zislis told Rifle City Council and staff during a Wednesday workshop the airport could be used to attract new business opportunities like aviation tours, pilot and military training courses, skydive operations and more.
-Zislis said the area could potentially become the “flight and freefall capital of Colorado.”
+Aspen Institute Director of Community Engagement Evan Zislis told Rifle City Council and staff during a Wednesday workshop the airport could be used to attract new business opportunities like aviation tours, pilot- and military-training courses, skydive operations and more.
+He said the area could potentially become the “flight and free-fall capital of Colorado.”

 “If the Colorado River Valley could become known for those industries, could we attract manufacturing associated with some of that stuff?” he said.